zakitooshort/minesweeper-Ai-Solver/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

-Fork the repository.
+1.Fork the repository.

-Create a new branch for your feature or bugfix.
+2.Create a new branch for your feature or bugfix.

-Commit your changes and push to the branch.
+3.Commit your changes and push to the branch.

-Submit a pull request with a detailed description of your changes.
+4.Submit a pull request with a detailed description of your changes.

 ---
 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+- **This project is licensed under the MIT License.
+See the LICENSE file for details.**

 ---
 ## Acknowledgments
-Inspired by the classic Minesweeper game.
+- **Inspired by the classic Minesweeper game.**

-NEAT algorithm implementation by NEAT-Python.
+- **NEAT algorithm implementation by NEAT-Python.**